andreasmhallberg/readingnotes/Suleiman, 2003. The Arabic language and national identity - a study in ideology.md

   2. In Europe widening gap between (vernacular) writing and Latin and the role of vernacular ascends.
 In Arab people ascend to MSA with mass-education.
   3. The Quran God's word verbatim, not translatable.
 Cannot take the role of Bible translations in Europe in lending legitimacy to vernaculars.
   4. --- [CHECK].
-  5. In Europa printing press gave vernaculars "image of antiquity".
+  5. In Europe printing press gave vernaculars "image of antiquity".
 In Arab world gave image of modernity to SA.

 - Knowing SA collective duty in *šarīʿa*.
 44